yogidevendra/docs/docs/configuration.md

     restarted again in another container.
 2.  **CONTAINER_LOCAL**: All the operators of the ports on this stream are in the same process.
-Each denotes a separate thread, and tuples are passed in mmemory via a connectionBuffer as the intra-process communication mechanism.
+Each denotes a separate thread, and tuples are passed in memory via a connectionBuffer as the intra-process communication mechanism.
     This mode has very high throughput and can easily do more than million tuples/sec.
 However, since there is no bufferserver, features that